 Safe2Tell Colorado regularly conducts trainings and presentations in order to educate students, school staff, law enforcement, and community members about the Safe2Tell model.
 A variety of trainings and presentations are available for free to Colorado schools and communities.
 Click here to request a Safe2Tell Colorado Presentation or Training.

 Messaging and Student Awareness

-The Safe2Tell Colorado Student Overview Toolkit is designed to provide an overview to Colorado students, by appropriate age level, the importance of reporting concerns and how the Safe2Tell Colorado program works.
-The Toolkits are available at no costs to Colorado schools and communities to equip teachers, school staff, SROs, and law enforcement to assist in spreading the Safe2Tell Colorado message.
+The Student Education Toolkit is designed to provide an overview to students, by appropriate age-level, the importance of reporting concerns to Safe2Tell Colorado.
+Toolkits are available for free to Colorado schools and communities to equip teachers, school staff, SROs, and law enforcement..
 Toolkits contain educational videos, classroom materials, and discussion guides, parent letters and pledge sheets.
-You may find the Toolkit for Elementary Schools and the Toolkit for Middle and High Schools available for downloading, printing, and distributing here.
+Click here to find the Toolkit for Elementary Schools and the Toolkit for Middle and High Schools available for downloading, printing, and distributing.

 Student Materials and Items

 Promoting Safe2Tell Colorado goes beyond a poster on the wall.
 By combining direct messaging along with relevant promotional materials, Safe2Tell Colorado effectively spreads the Safe2Tell Colorado message and tipline number and website to thousands of students each year.
 Data shows that more Safe2Tell Colorado tip reports come from schools that incorporate the Safe2Tell Colorado solution in all practices.
 Safe2Tell Colorado schools utilize promotional student materials to help spread the message of Safe2Tell Colorado to students.
 Safe2Tell Colorado schools embrace the full prevention model by providing more than merely a poster on a wall.